The 12 Liverpool players Klopp has sold for £10m+ and how they’ve fared

 The Liverpool squad was in need of an overhaul when Klopp took over in 2016 and the manager has shown that he has a ruthless streak.

-We’ve looked back at the eight players to move for £10million or more under Klopp’s tenure, to see how they fared after leaving Anfield.
+We’ve looked back at the 12 players to move for £10million or more under Klopp’s tenure, to see how they fared after leaving Anfield.

 Ibe was tipped to be the next Raheem Sterling, but he scored just one goal in 41 Premier League appearances for the Reds.

-After being deemed surplus to requirement by Klopp, he completed a £15million move to Bournemouth but the winger has found opportunities hard to come by with the Cherries.
+After being deemed surplus to requirement by Klopp, he completed a £15million move to Bournemouth in 2016, but the winger failed to justify that price tag during his four years with the Cherries.

 Despite being named in the Euro 2016 Team of the Tournament, Liverpool decided to sell Allen to Stoke City for £13million.